TeamIngrid/ProjectMem/docs/examples/house.md

 Enter your email and password and complete sign in.

+You will be redirected to the main dashboard.
+In the bottom left corner click on "New Category".
-Add new item, name it and add following actions:
+Add new category, name it, click on New Action and add the following actions:

 * Replace air filter every 3 months
-* Inspect smoke detectors every 1 years
+* Inspect smoke detectors every 1 year
 * Replace water heater every 12 years

 ![](../../assets/images/examples/house/new_item.png)

-You can add as many actions as you want but for the example lets leave it at those.
+You can add as many actions as you want but for this example, lets leave it at those.

-Click “done” and you will be landed to dashboard with “my house” needing some attention.
-It needs to know when last time you performed those actions in order to calculate schedule for the future.
+Click “done” and you will next land on the dashboard with a new category called “my house” which needs some attention.
+The system needs to know when was the last time you performed those actions in order to calculate a schedule for the future.
 Let’s fill out that information.

 ![](../../assets/images/examples/house/insufficient_info.png)